 Nowadays, the demand for gold, the amount of gold in the central bank's reserves, the value of the US dollar, and the desire to keep gold as a hedge against inflation and currency devaluation help boost the price of the precious metal.
 Some people argue that gold has no intrinsic value, that it is a barbaric relic that no longer possesses the monetary qualities of the past.
 They argue that in a modern economic environment, paper money is the preferred currency; that gold is only good as a material for making jewelry.
 One of the reasons gold still has value is because people have made it valuable.

+To get a better understanding of how to invest in gold, it is important to read reviews of the best gold IRA companies to find out which one is right for you.
 Gold can be considered more valuable than other metals because people perceive it as more valuable.
 This belief comes from the psychology of human beings and their desire to accumulate wealth, tangible assets and precious metals, among other things.
 These events cause people to buy more gold as a form of protection or as an investment in times of uncertainty.
 In times of crisis, whether due to a war or because of an economic slowdown, investors tend to resort to “safe” assets, such as gold, with an ounce of physical gold more attractive, while the share of an individual stock or, in fact, the broader index, plummets.

 When other assets plummet, gold can be trusted to continue trading steadily in the background, preserving a portion of the investor's wealth.
 This in itself drives up the price of gold, making it a better investment and causing a speculative boom.
 To determine “why gold is valuable”, it is necessary to understand some principles and unique properties of this highly sought after metal.
 While gold is no longer the basis of the world's currencies, it maintains its investment attractiveness as an asset class in which investors are encouraged to own a stake to diversify their portfolio, following closely the daily price of the metal.